(Exercising Your Mind) The word ideomotor is a combination of the words ideo and motor.

 One of the ideodynamic responses of interest to certain behavioral scientists, is the bypassing, distracting, relaxing, or over-loading the theoretical construct known as the “critical mind”, or “critical filter”.

-This type of response is thought to be responsible for getting unfamiliar ideas in the form of suggestions or commands into the unconscious mind of someone, with the least amount of modification.
+This type of response is thought to be responsible for getting unfamiliar ideas in the form of suggestions or commands into the unconscious mind of someone, with the least amount of unwantedmodification to the suggestions.

 Unfamiliar ideas are perceived to be threats to our survival by the unconscious mind, even if they may really be beneficial.

-Therefore, a behavioral scientist like a hypnotist, would reasonably seek to find some type of method or mechanism with which to most effectively have unfamiliar ideas and suggestions pass into the subconscious.
+Therefore, a behavioral scientist like a hypnotist, would reasonably seek to find some type of method or mechanism with which to most effectively have unfamiliar ideas and suggestions pass into the unconscious mind.

 Because handwriting has consistently appeared to achieve this outcome, it is referred to as “a backdoor to the unconscious”.